emmyoncloud/emmyoncloud/README.md

 Welcome to my GitHub profile!
 I'm a passionate Cloud & DevOps Engineer with a love for leveraging Cloud technologies and DevOps tools to drive positive change.
 I enjoy working on projects that challenge me and allow me to learn new technologies.

-## 🌱 About Me
+## 👨🏾‍💻 About Me

-- 🔭 I’m currently building...
+- 💻 I’m currently building...
-- 🌱 I’m constantly learning and upskilling...
+- 🧠 I’m constantly learning and upskilling...
-- 👯 I’m looking to collaborate on Software Development and Open-Source Projects especially Cloud and DevOps Engineering related.
+- 🤝🏾 I’m looking to collaborate on Software Development and Open-Source Projects especially Cloud and DevOps Engineering related.
-- ⚡ Favourite Quote: "_Success isn't Owned, it's Leased, and the rent is due Everyday._"
+- ⚡ Favourite Quote: "_Success isn't Owned, it's Leased, and the rent is due Every day._"

 ## 🛠️ Technologies & Tools

 Here are some of the technologies and tools I work with:

 - **Languages**: Python, GO, C++.
-- **Tools**: AWS, Azure, GCP, Git, Linux, Docker, Kubernetes, Terraform, Ansible, GitHub Actions, Jenkins, Powershell, Bash (Shell Scripting), Prometheus, Grafana, ArgoCD ...
+- **Tools**: AWS, Azure, GCP, Git, Linux, SonarQube, Docker, Kubernetes, Terraform, Ansible, GitHub Actions, Jenkins, Powershell, Bash (Shell Scripting), Prometheus, Grafana, ArgoCD ...

 <!---
 ## 📈 GitHub Stats